 - Rasa (taste on the tongue): Kashaya (Astringent)

 - Vipaka (transformed state after digestion): Katu (Pungent)

-Mandura emits a strong smell of Gomutra and are dark in colour.
+Mandura emits a strong smell of Gomutra and are dark in color.
 These preserve their potency indefinitely.
 These should be kept away from moisture.

-Go-mutra is considered elixir of life and used in treatment of wide variety of diseases.
-It is the most effective natural remedy for treatment of diseases.
-It has purifying action on body.
+Go-mutra is considered elixir of life and used in the treatment of wide variety of diseases.
+It is the most effective natural remedy for the treatment of diseases.
+It has purifying action on the body.
 Its combination with iron, triphala cures anemia / pandu.

 - Guna (Pharmacological Action): Laghu (Light), Ruksha (Dry)